SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 are actually special cases of closures.
 Closures take one of three forms:

-* Global functions are closures that have a name. and do not capture any values
+* Global functions are closures that have a name and do not capture any values.
 * Nested functions are closures that have a name and can capture values from their enclosing function.
 * Closure expressions are unnamed closures written in a lightweight syntax